3DStreamingToolkit/3DStreamingToolkit/README.md

 # 3D Toolkit

-A toolkit for creating 3D experiences that are traditionally out of reach on low-powered devices. :muscle: :eye: :cloud:
+A toolkit for creating powerful cloud-based 3D experiences that stream to traditionally out of reach low-powered devices. :muscle: :eye: :cloud:

 ![example](./3dstreamclientserver.gif)